study-ORCATech-cloud/git-labs/LAB07-Branches-And-Pull-Requests/solutions.md

 git merge main

 # Resolve conflicts in your editor, then:
-git add app.py
+git add app.txt
-git commit -m "Resolve merge conflicts in say_hello function" git push origin feature-formatting
+git commit -m "Resolve merge conflicts in greeting text" git push origin feature-formatting

 # Return to GitHub to complete the merge